-Julius Young has practiced workers’ compensation and Social Security Disability law since 1979.
-He has represented thousands of individuals who have sustained life-changing injuries or illnesses on the job.
-In every case, his goal is to secure the medical treatments his clients need and the maximum benefits they are entitled to so they and their families can survive what may be a potentially devastating circumstance.
+Since he started practicing workers’ compensation and Social Security Disability law in 1979, Julius Young has represented thousands of people who have sustained life-changing injuries or illnesses on the job.
+In every case, his goal has been to secure the medical treatments his clients need and the maximum benefits they are entitled to, so they and their families can survive potentially devastating circumstances.

-In 2014, he was honored with the Fran Schreiberg Pro Bono award for community service by WorkSafe.
+In 2014, Julius was honored with the Frances Schreiberg Pro Bono Award for community service by Worksafe.